 Janice V. Arellano concentrates her practice in general litigation with an emphasis on labor and employment, public entity law, tort claims defense, and civil rights both in state and federal court.
 She represents colleges and universities; life science and energy companies; hospitals; and individuals handling a wide range of matters.

-Prior to joining Norris McLaughlin, P.A., Janice worked as an associate at a highly regarded New Jersey-based insurance defense firm.
-Janice also served as law clerk for the Honorable Kevin M. Shanahan in the Superior Court of New Jersey, Chancery Division-Family Part, in Somerset and Hunterdon Counties.
+Prior to joining Norris McLaughlin, Janice worked as an associate at a New Jersey-based insurance defense firm gaining considerable experience in employment defense, personal injury defense, school board, and special education matters.
+Janice also served as law clerk for the Honorable Kevin M. Shanahan in the Superior Court of New Jersey, in Somerset and Hunterdon Counties.